ionutauc18/C_Sharp-Projects-/README.md

 This is a MVC Web Application project that mimics a car insurance website, taking user's input on policy information and calculates a quote based on business logic.
 This also has an admin page that allows staff to view all of the quotes that have been issued;
 - Blackjack Game

 This is a project where we use user's input to play a simple Console Application Blackjack game.
-The game responds to the player's input and acts accordingly, giving the player a fun experience.
+The game responds to the player's input and acts accordingly, giving the player a fun experience;
+- Entity Framework Code First Assignment

+A basic Entity Framework Code First Console Application where we create a basic Student database that adds one student;